HuySora/Unity-Style-Guide/README.md

 <a name="2.2"></a>
 <a name="structure-top-level"><a>
 ### 2.2 Use A Top Level Folder For Project Specific Assets
-All of a project's assets should exist in a folder named _Project.
+All of a project's assets should exist in a folder named _Main.

 > The `_Dev` folder is not for assets that your project relies on and therefore is not project specific.
 See [Developer Folders](#2.3) for details about this.